Road tax: Germany

-China, Hong Kong
+Hong Kong

 In Hong Kong, the licence fee is according to the category (passenger cars, goods vehicles, taxis, etc.) of the vehicle first.
 Then, for passenger cars (known as private cars), it is calculated by the engine size.
 The lowest tax band is under 1500 cc, then the tax band changes at 2500 cc, 3500 cc and 4500 cc.
 Due to this system of license fee, most of 1600 cc to 1800 cc car models do not sell well.
 Most people prefer 1500 cc for compact cars.
 Due to this reason, some manufacturers provide only the 1500 cc version of their compact cars to Hong Kong market such as Toyota Corolla and Nissan Tiida.
 Both of these two cars only have 1500 cc version available.